ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 </details>

 ---
-Function that returns the full list of rows in a datatable based on the search value.
-List sorting is possible using the sort_by and sort_direction input fields.
+## Function - Data Table Utils: Get Rows
+Function that returns the full unsorted list of JSON objects which contain all information regarding each row found, if no searching/sorting criteria were provided.

 An example Rule and Workflow exist for searching the example datatable based on an artifact value.